2.5 Workers' Compensation

 Light-Duty and Return-to-Work

-Return-to-work (RTW) programs aim to bring an injured worker back as soon as it is safe.
+Return-to-work (RTW) programs aim to bring an injured worker back as soon as it is medically safe.
 Light-duty assignments are temporary, modified tasks within the worker's medical restrictions.
-These concepts reduce indemnity costs and influence how long a claim stays open.
+These concepts reduce indemnity costs and influence how long a claim stays open, because a worker on accommodated light duty draws less or no wage-replacement benefit.

-Workers' compensation claims use standard CPT modifiers, and a few appear frequently:
+Workers' compensation claims use standard CPT and HCPCS codes, often paired with state-mandated forms.
+A few modifiers appear frequently:

 | Modifier | Use |